meldurson/MountUpRestored/README.md

 ##
 This is an almost complete rewrite of [Mount Up](https://www.nexusmods.com/valheim/mods/1091) from Koosemose.

+### Latest Update
+    Version 3.3.7
+      * Added config option to not have block key to perform secondary attack
+	  * Added config to increase stamina regen multiplier for fed mounts
+	  * Added config option to override Lox and Asksvin stamina
+	  * Added better clearing of saddles when switching servers

 ## Features
 * Added mounting capabilities to any tamed creature
 * Modify where you are sitting on each mountable creature